Pierre Kartner: The Little Café by the Harbour, 1975

 In 1975, Kartner scored his second biggest hit, "Het kleine café aan de haven" (The little café by the harbour).
 This song has since been covered over 250 times in various languages.

-English cover versions include "The Little Cafe by the Harbour" by Engelbert Humperdinck, "My Favourite Cafe on the Harbour" by Audrey Landers and "The Red Rose Café" by Demis Roussos and, separately, The Fureys.
-In French the song was recorded as "Le café de la Rue d'Amérique" by Mireille Mathieu and "Le café des trois Colombes" by Joe Dassin, and in German as "Die kleine Kneipe" by Peter Alexander.
+English cover versions include "The Little Cafe by the Harbour" by Engelbert Humperdinck, "My Favourite Cafe on the Harbour" by Audrey Landers and The Red Rose Café by Demis Roussos and, separately, The Fureys.
+Other cover versions of The Red Rose Café have been released by Peter Alexander (Austria), Joe Dassin (France), Mireille Mathieu (France), Celtic Thunder (Ireland), Audrey Landers (US), André Rieu (Netherlands), Jaromír Mayer (Czech Republic), Kantoři (Czech folk music), Dag Frøland (Norway 1981), and Hanne Krogh (Norway 1982).

+In French the song was recorded as "Le café de la Rue d'Amérique" by Mireille Mathieu and "Le café des trois Colombes" by Joe Dassin, and in German as "Die kleine Kneipe" by Peter Alexander and "Das kleine Beisl".
+In the Norwegian language the song is called "Levende lys".

 In Dutch it was rerecorded by André Rieu conducting the Maastricht Salon Orchestra.

 The Smurfs, 1977–2005

 In May 1977, Kartner was asked to make a promotional song about The Smurfs.
 The record company initially only pressed 1,000 copies of the single, called "The Smurf Song", since they were unsure about the single's potential.
 However, they were all sold within one day at a Schlager festival.
 After a repress, 400,000 singles were quickly sold.
 A full Smurfs album was then created, which sold 500,000 copies.
 The album was released in several dozen countries, including France, Germany, Italy, Japan, Spain, and Sweden, and in various different languages.
 The album scored a number one hit in 16 countries.
 Subsequently, Kartner released other Smurf-themed albums, again in various countries and languages, such as Ga je mee naar Smurfenland (Dutch) and Vater Abraham im Land der Schlümpfe (German).
 In all, Kartner's Smurf works have sold around 17 million copies.

 In 2005 Vader Abraham recorded The Smurf Song together with the dance act Dynamite.